vdcapture-2024.jpg

 War Paint – Women At War

 Margy Kinmonth’s feature documentary shines a light on the trailblazing role of women war artists, on the front lines round the world, championing the female perspective on conflict through art and asking: when it's life or death, what do women see that men don't?
 Traditionally a male domain, war art by women has been largely unrecognised.
 Until now...
 From the director of Eric Ravilious – Drawn To War, this film tells vital truths in turbulent times.
-In cinemas from 28 March, plus nationwide previews.
+In cinemas now.
 Read more